yoponchik/VR-Controller-Gesture-Recognition/README.md

 # VRControllerGestureRecognition

+<h1>Setting Up</h1>
+Refer to "Getting Started.pdf" for instructions for setting up.

 <h1>Step 1: Record</h1>

 You can toggle the record button by pressing the Right "B" button on the VR controller.
 Press Right "B" button to stop recording.